mendokuse3/General-Assembly-Code/unit_1/w01d2/homework/README.md

 ## Submission Guidelines

-- Must be submitted before the next class day, (ie no later than 10am EST) - if you have problems submitting reach out ~15 minutes before the start of class
+- Homework assigned on Wednesday & Sunday's must be submitted before the following Tuesday evening class.
+However,We recommend that you submit your wednesday evening homework before Saturday to allow yourself ample time to complete Saturday's homework.
 - Tonight we'll be submitting via `slack`, since we don't have our github set up completely.
 See instructions below

 ### Resources